 Not too far from San Antonio, Platja de Comte is a gorgeous place to come for the whole day, to be honest.

 Pack a day bag with a towel, snacks and a snorkelling mask and head over to this gorgeous beach.

-There are also one or two beach restaurants close by that you can grab a dinner over sunset.
+There are also one or two beach restaurants close by where you can grab dinner over sunset.

 As the sun begins to set, perch yourself on one of the rocky outcrops and watch the ocean turn a lovely golden orange.

 It’s one of the best things to do in Ibiza, especially with it being so close to San Antonio.